Student Financial Services Consumer Information

 Cost of Attendance

 Schools that disburse Title IV funds are required to maintain a cost of attendance for students.
 A cost of attendance is an estimate of average educational expenses for a period of enrollment.
-You may view the average in-state cost of attendance for undergraduates and graduates on our Eligibility page.
+You may view the average in-state cost of attendance for undergraduates and graduates on our Cost of Attendance page.

 The Higher Education Amendments of 1998 included a new student eligibility provision.
 It provides that a student is ineligible for federal student aid if convicted, under federal or state law, of any offense involving the possession or sale of a controlled substance (generally meaning illegal drugs) while receiving Title IV Financial Assistance.
 The period of ineligibility begins on the date of conviction and lasts until the end of a statutorily specified period.
 The student may regain eligibility early by completing a drug rehabilitation program or if the conviction is overturned.
 Students affected by this law may avoid the loss of eligibility by completing an acceptable drug rehabilitation program.
 Visit the Federal Student Aid page to read more information regarding drug-related convictions and how they may affect Title IV eligibility.